In this article I’m gonna share with you how to organize a road trip through the American West – Nevada, Arizona, Utah – in the best possible way.

 First of all, I think it’s great to have Venice, Rome, Egypt, Paris, New York all in the same place.. because guys, if you can’t afford to travel, at least you can get a sense of how it’d feel like!
 There are families that are never gonna be able to afford a trip to Europe, so I’m kinda glad Vegas was built.

-WHERE TO STAY: You wanna choose a hotel directly on The Strip (the most famous part of Vegas), otherwise you could get tired walking back and forth.
+WHERE TO STAY IN VEGAS: You wanna choose a hotel directly on The Strip (the most famous part of Vegas), otherwise you could get tired walking back and forth.

 VALLEY OF FIRE STATE PARK, NEVADA